ztzhang/SoundSynth/README.md

 #### Running pre-computation

 Our pre-computation step utilizes two different solvers for calculating sound propagation: a direct BEM solver and an accelerated BEM FMM solver.
-In short, direct method is faster when your mesh has small number of faces, as FMM solver is faster and more memory efficient when the mesh has more faces.
-We suggest using direct solver when the mesh has less than 1000 faces.
+In short, the direct method is faster when your mesh has small number of faces, as the FMM solver is faster and more memory efficient when the mesh has more faces.
+We suggest using the direct solver for meshes with less than 1000 faces.

-One can run pre-computation using the direct method via `pre_compute/run_precalc_bem.sh` or using the FMM solver via `pre_compute/run_precalc.sh`.Note that you need to pass an object id followed by a material id to the script.
-The data folder sctruture should be as `data/DATASET_NAME/OBJECT_ID`, all generated files would be in `data/DATASET_NAME/OBJECT_ID/MATERIAL_ID`.
+One can run pre-computation using the direct method via `pre_compute/run_precalc_bem.sh` or using the FMM solver via `pre_compute/run_precalc.sh`.
+Note that you need to pass an object id followed by a material id to the script.
+The data folder sctruture should be as `data/DATASET_NAME/OBJECT_ID`; all generated files would be in `data/DATASET_NAME/OBJECT_ID/MATERIAL_ID`.
 For example:

 `./run_precalc.sh 0 1`